Servacek/dst-archive-publisher/README.md

 | MANUAL_URL | An discord url link to the message containing a manual for loading backups on clients. |True
 | SAVE_SHARDS | A list of shards this backup contains worlds for. | True

+You can use the run.* files if you want to store these environment variables to a separate file.

 ## Setup
 Add your desired backup to the `saves` directory and run `python main.py` from inside the root directory.
 It is especially useful when you already have some backup system setuped.

 ![image](https://github.com/user-attachments/assets/05fedf43-9493-4680-9ffb-25845f91c3ee)
+*Photos from the [[CZ/SK] Don't Starve](https://discord.gg/RHzJxut) community Discord where this webhook is currently being used for uploading backups automatically and in style B)*